SimpleBoilerplates/Flutter/README.md

   - User can Sign In and Up
   - After signing in he can see a list of items

+It was developed as a demo project before developing production application.
+I wrote a [blog](https://www.sadmansamee.blog/why_embrace_flutter/) about why we wil be using Futter for our project, visit [here](https://www.sadmansamee.blog/why_embrace_flutter/)

   #### I didn't add many functionality and didn't polish UI intentionally, tried to keep it barebone as much as possible

   ### Same implementation in other platforms